 The NerdaCon staff have been hard at work the last few months preparing for NerdaCon v11.
-We’re happy to announce that we finally have most of our registration forms open!
+We’re happy to announce that we finally have our registration forms open!
 You can find the open registration forms below:

 There’s still many more things in the works, so be sure to stay tuned for even more exciting news for NerdaCon v11!
 If you have any questions, comments, or concerns, please feel free to contact us at firstname.lastname@example.org!

 We just want to thank each and every one of you for making NerdaCon v10 a success, from our amazing special guests, to our vendors and artists, and to all of our awesome convention attendees!
 We’re happy to announce that NerdaCon v11 will be returning to our normal weekend on November 11th and 12th, 2016!
 We’re already planning for next year, so be on the lookout for information about NerdaCon v11!